ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 ## Trimming down the bundle size

 In the above example, we're adding both Zod and the Superforms server part to the client.
-This adds about 65 Kb to the client output size, which hopefully is negligible, but if you're hunting bytes, you can optimize by skipping the `superValidate` part in `+page.ts`, and use only the built-in validators in `+page.svelte`.
+This adds about 65 Kb to the client output size, which hopefully is negligible, but if you're hunting bytes, you can optimize by skipping the `superValidate` part in `+page.ts`, and in `+page.svelte`, construct your own `SuperValidated` response and use the Superforms validators:

 **src/lib/schemas.ts**